 The streets were quiet.
 Nothing moved except a gentle breeze, but it made no sound.
-Echoes' footsteps produced the only sound he could hear.
+Echoes' footsteps produced the only sounds he could hear.

 Echoes stopped walking.
-He looked blankly around.
+He looked blankly at his surroundings.

 How long had he been here?
 He couldn't remember.
 This did not seem like where he should have been.